Skip to content

 Aviva's AI Transformation Azilen Insight of IDP

-Aviva, one of the UK’s largest insurers, deployed over 80 AI models across its claims operations in 2024.
-The results?
-They cut liability assessment time for complex cases by 23 days, improved accuracy in routing claims to appropriate teams by 30%, and reduced customer complaints by 65%.
+Aviva deployed over 80 AI models across its claims operations in 2024.
+The impact was significant, liability assessment time reduced by 23 days, claim routing accuracy improved by 30%, and customer complaints dropped by 65%.

-Most impressively, Aviva reported saving over £60 million through their motor claims domain transformation.
+They also reported saving over £60 million in motor claims.

 The message is clear: the UK’s leading insurers aren’t dabbling in document automation.
 They’re betting their competitive futures on it.